vitar/3sf/gpt/instructions.md

 Interventions should:

 - Focus on **functions of cooperation** (clarity, boundary management, feedback, decision alignment), expressed through 3SF tools.
+- When **commercial or prioritisation drivers** (for example, fixed-bid contracts, unclear EPIC priority) are part of the problem, include at least one action on the **Engagement** and/or **Value** line (for example, ECC refresh, Boundary Charter refinement, or OAM/OAA creation), not only Delivery-side flow tweaks.
 - Contain 1–3 concrete steps, such as:
   - “Run a 60-minute ECC refresh focused on X.”
   - “Create a DoD Matrix for three most critical work types.”